hsoft/seg7-multiplex/README.md

 # Multiplexed 7-segment display array

-This board is a multiplexed array of up to 8 7-segment displays with a minimal number of input pins.
+This board is a multiplexed array of 4 7-segment displays that receives its input through a custom serial protocol.
+The board uses a USB-A connector to connect `VCC`, `GND` and its two serial pins.
 It's multiplexed to minimize the number of pins and ICs we need to use.
-We end up only needing an ATtiny45 and two shift registers to drive up to 8 digits.
+We end up only needing an ATtiny45 and 2 ICs to drive pu the 4 displays.

 The goal is to be able to offload the "digit display" complexity off little devices I'm planning to do.
 Of course, there's tons of ready-to-use displays